 You’ll notice the spices settling to the bottom of the bowl, so be sure to mix the vinegar between each scoop.
 I used a ladle to make sure each of my jars had plenty of the spices.
 Fill each jar nearly full, leaving about a 1/4 inch of head space.
 Put the lids on, but don’t twist them super tight just yet.

-Now you need to decide how you want to store the dill pickles.
-Do you want 3 month refrigerator pickles or year long shelf dill pickles?
+Now, you need to decide how you want to store the easy-canned refrigerator dill pickles.
+Do you want 3-month refrigerator pickles or year-long shelf dill pickles?

 For my first several batches, I pressed the top lid down and then screwed the band on tight.
 Even though they are not completely sealed, the dill pickles will keep well in the refrigerator for 3 months.
 They taste best when they have sat for at least 4 weeks.